-Creating an infographic might seem like a challenge, you don’t need to be a graphic designer to make one.
-There are several free programs you can use to create professional quality infographics, such as easel.ly or Canva.
+Creating an infographic might seem like a challenge, but you don’t need to be a graphic designer to make one.
+There are several free programs you can use to create professional-quality infographics, such as easel.ly or Canva.
 But the best results will come from a professionally designed infographic.

 But the best thing about infographics is they generally outperform traditional blogs in terms of shareable, reach, and reader completion.